While these two numbers are “similar,” they are different by about 800 million people.

 Joshua Project uses its criteria to identify 7,050 unreached peoples.
 It totals the populations of each of these groups to arrive at the 3 billion total.

-The unevangelized are computed by measuring each of 40 ministries (things like the JESUS Film, Scripture distribution, broadcasting, mission work, indigenous church work, etc).
+The unevangelized are computed by measuring each of 40 ministries (like the JESUS Film, Scripture distribution, broadcasting, mission work, indigenous church work, etc).
 Each ministry is estimated to contribute a certain percentage of evangelized; by adding up all the ministries we arrive at a percentage of the population that is evangelized.
-(And, mathematically, 100 minus this percentage gives us the unevangelized).
+(And, mathematically, 100 minus this percentage gives us the unevangelized.)

 CSGC computes the total number of unevangelized individuals as the sum of all the unevangelized individuals within every group.
 There are some unevangelized people in every group – more in the Punjabi and less among USA Whites, but they are there nonetheless.
-Joshua Project only counts the people within the unreached groups – it’s more an “all or nothing” approach.
-This is entirely appropriate because of the differences in definition.
+Joshua Project counts the whole population within an unreached group – it’s an “all or nothing” approach.

 A group is “unreached” in total if the church within the group cannot finish the task without outside assistance.

 Why the difference of 800 million?
 I haven’t run the numbers in specific, but I’ve got a strong hunch: a lot of the largest unreached groups are heavily evangelized.
 There’s a lot of work but not a lot of responsiveness (yet!).

-What’s the point of all this?
 Different methodologies can yield somewhat different numbers.
 Yet, if you understand how and why, you see these two different approaches yield results that are really pretty close to each other.
 That’s a good check to show the portrait, if fuzzy, is still accurate.

 Which number should you use?
 Use either, but be sure to append the appropriate “unreached” or “unevangelized” when you do.
 I personally use the unevangelized numbers, but Joshua Project remains my go to website for specific details on specific unreached peoples.